SES Toolbox webpage

 SES is described in detail

-in the following two papers:
+in the following three papers:

 A compact conference

-version of the above two papers:
+version of the first two papers:

 The first paper (Part I)